thephez/original-evolution-whitepaper/README.md

 opcode, we introduce the new opcode OP_SUBTX that mirrors OP_RETURN but is dedicated to Subscription Transactions.
-The reason is that OP_RETURN is already used generically by 3rd parties in the Dash ecosystem with an 80 byte max length and may also be pruned (as there are no functions dependant on this data within the Dash protocol).
+The reason is that OP_RETURN is already used generically by 3rd parties in the Dash ecosystem with an 80 byte max length and may also be pruned (as there are no functions dependent on this data within the Dash protocol).
 Using a dedicated opcode such as OP_SUBTX, the data is compartmentalized so that nodes can identify and validate Subscription Transactions with specific length and validation rules and without danger of pruning or invalid registration data being stored on the blockchain, making filtering and handling of the